Interagency Refinery Task Force

 A fire at the Chevron refinery in Richmond in August 2012 raised public questions and concerns about refinery safety and emergency response in California.
 Following a directive from the Governor’s July 2013 report on “Improving Public and Worker Safety at Oil Refineries,” CalEPA formed an Interagency Task Force on Refinery Safety in August 2013.
 The Task Force membership includes ten state agencies, U.S. EPA, and local agencies from areas of the state that contain refineries.
 They will work collaboratively to achieve the highest possible level of safety for refinery workers and local communities, and prepare for and effectively respond to emergencies if they occur.

 The California Office of Emergency Services and the California Department of Industrial Relations/Division of Occupational Safety and Health are proposing regulatory amendments to implement recommendations of the Governor’s Interagency Working Group on Refinery Safety.

-- Full text of the proposed California Accidental Release Prevention program regulations (PDF)
+- Amendments: California Accidental Release Prevention proposed regulations (September 2015, PDF)

 - Fact Sheet: Proposed Regulatory Changes to Improve Oil Refinery Safety (PDF)

 - Additional information for the California Accidental Release Prevention program

 The US EPA issued a final rule with additional emission control requirements for storage tanks, flares and coking units at petroleum refineries.
 This final rule will significantly improve air quality in neighborhoods near petroleum refineries by further controlling toxics air emissions and requiring continuous fenceline monitoring of the toxic air pollutant benzene.
 Learn more